-Applications that fall outside the technical parameters specified in Section I.B of the FOA.
+- Applications that fall outside the technical parameters specified in Section I.B of the FOA - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the law of thermodynamics).

-II.
-AWARD INFORMATION
+II.AWARD INFORMATION

 A. AWARD OVERVIEW